computablee/perf-opteron/README.md

 ## License
 I offer this software free of charge with no warranty with whatever requirements are specified by Lord Linus Torvalds.

+## Future Work
+Add more counters I guess, the list is not exhaustive right now.